Gorle-Mohanarao/Mini-CRM-Source-Code/README.md

 CRM for Sales Teams
 This is a single-file CRM (Customer Relationship Management) application designed for sales teams, built as a take-home project.
 The application serves as a foundational tool for sales representatives to manage their leads and opportunities, while providing managers with a complete, holistic view of the team's data.

-To log in as a manager, you can use the credentials for the manager user that are pre-populated in the code.
+To log in as a Sales Manager (manager), you can use the credentials for the manager user that are pre-populated in the code.

 Simply enter the following information into the login form: